jokedewinter/glyph-viewer/README.md

 It works on smaller viewports too, but there the chosen glyph opens up inline in the grid.
 On wide viewports it appears beside the grid.

+You can view it in action here: https://jokedewinter.github.io/glyph-viewer/

 ## Requirements

 A json file with unicodes divided into categories (uppercase, lowercase, figures, etc.).